Financial Help for People With Disabilities

 Your local bank or credit union may also be a loan resource.
 Government and nonprofit organizations partner with lenders to provide services for veterans, low-income families and those with disabilities.

-National Charities and Organizations that Help Disabled Persons
+National Charities and Organizations that Help People with Disabilities

-Aside from government programs, there are numerous national charities and organizations that offer help to disabled persons, including advocating for them and providing legal resources.
+Aside from government programs, there are numerous national charities and organizations that offer help to people with disabilities, including advocating for them and providing legal resources.

 Some of them are: